 - Winter Storms

-Feel free to use as many or as few of the resources, depending on what you are hoping to accomplish with your lesson.
+Feel free to use as many or as few of the resources, depending on what you are hoping to accomplish with your lesson - like these Disaster Preparedness Coloring Pages.
 If you want to focus in on specific natural disasters, you can use this earthquake preparedness worksheet or this hurricanes worksheet.
 Both discuss what happens when the natural disaster takes place, its impact on affected areas, and how to stay safe if you come into contact with extreme weather patterns.
 Students will practice new vocabulary with true or false, fill in the blank, and open ended questions.

 Medical & Health Emergencies